 Unveiled at the Chicago Auto Show in 2001 for the 2002 model year, the third-generation Ram 1500 is probably a truck that those looking to buy a pickup on a low budget will be looking at.
-It’s a long way away from becoming a classic or a model worth of building a restomod from, so you will have to be careful to check that what you have in front of you isn’t going to give you a world of hurt.
+It’s a long way away from becoming a classic or a model worthy of building a restomod from, so you will have to be careful to check that what you have in front of you isn’t going to give you a world of hurt.

-With a new frame, new sheet metal, new interiors, a new suspension setup and new engines, this really was a major redesign of the Ram 1500.
+With a new frame, new sheet metal, new interiors, a new suspension setup, and new engines, this really was a major redesign of the Ram 1500.
 The old live axles of the four-wheel-drive model were ditched in favor of independent front suspension, although the 2500 and 3500 stayed with the old setup to ensure durability and longevity.

-If you want the most up-to-date looking version of the third-generation Ram 1500 you’ll need to be looking for a 2006-2009 model year as the Ram got a notable facelift in 2006.
+If you want the most up-to-date-looking version of the third-generation Ram 1500 you’ll need to be looking for a 2006-2009 model year as the Ram got a notable facelift in 2006.
 The 2006 model year also saw the introduction of a “Mega Cab” with 22 inches of additional interior space for six people and a 6.25-foot cargo box.

 To be honest, the third-gen Ram 1500 doesn’t have the best of reputations.
-There can be problems with the Multi Displacement System, the limited-slip differential, leaking rack and pinions and ball joints, bouncing or vibrating steering when braking, doors susceptible to wind noise, leaking rear windows, and the 4.7-liter engine is prone to overheating.
+There can be problems with the Multi-Displacement System, the limited-slip differential, leaking rack and pinions and ball joints bouncing or vibrating steering when braking, doors susceptible to wind noise, leaking rear windows, and the 4.7-liter engine is prone to overheating.

 Buyers have six different engines to choose between with third-gen models, which are detailed in the table below.